Agents

 Do not use MCP for sensitive workflows unless you trust the client you are connecting.

-The first tool is focused on saving one contact from explicit data, including fields like name, email, phone, organization, job title, location, birthday, and status.
+The connector can create or update one contact from explicit contact data provided by the MCP client.
+It may write contact fields such as name, email, phone, organization, job title, location, birthday, and status.

 Security model